Welcome to the green room

 Author

 Meredith Lewis draws on over 30 years’ experience in the arts, community, and university sectors in her work as a mentor, facilitator, and non-fiction writer.
 She helps people regain trust in their creative identities, as individuals and within groups.
 Her work focuses on helping people to find their creative identities, regain confidence in their creativity, and embed resilience into their creative practice.
-She has recently published resources to support people with this and you can find them here.

 (Amended) Photo by Sam Moqadam on Unsplash